neondatabase/neon/docs/rfcs/025-generation-numbers.md

 - node generation numbers enable building fencing into any network protocol (for example communication with safekeepers) to refuse to communicate with stale/partitioned nodes.

-The two generation numbers have a different behavior for stale generations:
+Node that the two generation numbers have a different behavior for stale generations:

 - A pageserver with a stale generation number should immediately terminate: it is never intended to have two pageservers with the same node ID.